JustAnotherCoder101/Battle-Sim/README.md

-This is a Engine that will use changes in a playet's XP, levels, magic, health and possibly inventory.
+This is a Engine that will use changes in a playet's XP, levels, magic, health, Money, buffs and possibly inventory.

+### What will there be?

+- There will be a shop

+- There will be enemies

+- Possibly a map!